Ranglong people: Old Kuki tribes in Tripura: Ranglong, Hrangkhol and Halam

 As the Ranglong are officially merged with the Halam, regardless of the Ranglong being identified as a separate tribe from the Halam under Old Kuki by many renowned scholars, the majority of the Ranglongs had used Halam as their surname.
 But as the Ranglong began to recuperate their past distinct identity, they have gradually started using the tribe's name (Ranglong) as their surname.
-At present, the Ranglongs are having well awareness about their distinct identity as a separated tribe.
+At present, the Ranglongs are having well awareness of their distinct identity as a separate tribe.
 They have been acknowledging their identity as Ranglong in different socio-cultural activities.
 They have their own distinct and organized customary law called Halamasa which is a customary law given by the then Tripura Maharajas.
 It has been practiced for last fifty years (approximately) and major disputes within the group are solved and adjudicated on the basis of their customary law.
-Internal disputes among themselves hardly reach the general court, accepting few cases that are beyond the capacity to solve by village level council.
+Internal disputes among themselves hardly reach the general court, accepting a few cases that are beyond the capacity to be solved by the village-level council.

-Although the Ranglongs understand that many renowned scholars identify and categorized the two tribes Ranglong and Halam as distinct and separate, they (the Ranglong) still identify themselves as Halam relating to any official matter that is beyond the purview of the Ranglong tribes.
+Although the Ranglongs understand that many renowned scholars identify and categorise the two tribes, Ranglong and Halam, as distinct and separate, they (the Ranglong) still identify themselves as Halam relating to any official matter that is beyond the purview of the Ranglong tribes.
 So, many Ranglongs (accepting some of them) who identify as 'Ranglong' within their locality identify themself as Halam if they are physically outside or beyond the local areas and especially among the non-Scheduled Tribes populace.
-For instance, if one Ranglong from Koileng (Bagbasa) of North Tripura identify as 'Ranglong' within that locality, they may also identify as belonging to the Halam tribe after reaching Dharmanagar town of North Tripura.
-As the Ranglong tribe is officially merged with Halam tribe, few peoples outside the inhabited areas of Ranglong know about the separate existence of Ranglong tribe.
-Hence, for any official purpose and for making any sorts of official correspondence they have to identify themselves as Halam for ease.
+For instance, if a Ranglong from Koileng (Bagbasa) of North Tripura identifies as 'Ranglong' within that locality, they may also identify as belonging to the Halam tribe after reaching Dharmanagar town of North Tripura.
+As the Ranglong tribe is officially merged with the Halam tribe, few people outside the inhabited areas of Ranglong know about the separate existence of the Ranglong tribe.
+Hence, for any official purpose and for making any sort of official correspondence they have to identify themselves as Halam for ease.

+Religion

+Most Ranglong people follow Christianity, while the rest mainly practice folk religion and certain rituals.